Serbia rallies to reach semifinals by ousting China 77-70

 Dabovic said it’s not a shot she practices often, but she likes “to make those shots.”

-The Serbians (3-1) now will play either the United States or Australia in the semifinals on Friday and hope to improve on the bronze they won at the 2016 Rio Games.
+The Serbians (3-1) now will play the United States, a 79-55 winner over Australia, in the semifinals on Friday and hope to improve on the bronze they won at the 2016 Rio Games.

 At the final buzzer, they gathered in a circle on the court and danced and hugged in celebration after rallying from a nine-point deficit for the win.
 Dabovic’s 3 fueled the comeback as part of 12 straight points to open the fourth quarter, and Serbia wound up outscoring China 28-12 to advance.